Koli96/Miio.NET/README.md

 ```
 device.ReceiveMessage();
 ```
-Now you can start sendig commands.
+Now you can start sending commands.
 You can find them using modified app mentioned above.

-For example if you want turn on Yeelight device command looks like:
+For example if you want turn on Yeelight device, command looks like:
 ```
 {
     "id": 4545,